The Best Seafood Thanksgiving Menu For Non-Turkey Fans

 Ready for a delicious dessert to complete this seafood masterpiece?
 Skip the heavy pie and follow up this meal with an airy, fresh dessert.
 Fill a light meringue with a cream mixture, mangoes, and strawberries, then crown it all with a touch of elegance by way of edible rose petals.
-This light, fluffy, fruity dish is a perfect end to your feast.
+This light, fluffy, fruity dish is the perfect ending to your Thanksgiving seafood feast.

-Meringue Tip: For the best results, bake as directed without opening the oven door.
+Tip: For the meringue, bake as directed without opening the oven door.
 Turn off the heat after the designated time and allow the meringue to cool/dry in the oven with the door closed.

 Get the recipe: Lemon-Cream Pavlova with Berries